Isaiah Chapter 2

-The statement, whose breath in his nostrils, implies that even the breath of man is not a product of man, but God.
-God breathed the breath of life in man, and he became a living soul.
+The statement, “whose breath is in his nostrils”, implies that even the breath of man is not a product of man, but God.
+God breathed the breath of life into man, and he became a living soul.

 Even the breath of man, belongs to God.
 He can take it back any time He wants to.
 God is in control of the next breath man takes.
 When the breath of life leaves man, he must give account to God.
 Mankind is of no account at all on his own.

 The only hope for mankind is to turn from his idols, repent, and receive the LORD.

 1. The word that Isaiah saw in verse 1 was concerning whom?

 2. What age is this really speaking of?

 3. What does verse 2 say, will be established in the top of the mountains?

 6. What is the LORD’s house?